Snack Cart Thanksgiving Special

 "WKRP in Cincinnati" was a show was about a struggling radio station that has just switched formats from easy listening to rock and roll.
 In this episode, the station manager, feeling left out by the new staff, tries to get more involved.
 He comes up with a secret Thanksgiving promotion that he says will make history.
 All he needs is 20 live turkeys.

-This isn’t officially streaming anywhere, but the climax lives in a million clips.
-If you can find the entire episode, it’s worth watching so that the final line really *puts on sunglasses* lands.
+If you want to skip to the climax, click here and watch the essentials.
+The jokes still work and you get the essential references.
+However, I recommend watching the entire episode so that the final line really *puts on sunglasses* lands.
 Once you've watched, read this oral history of the episode.
 It's based on real events!